stgm/scientific-programming-1/90 Python/20 Basics/20 Variables.md

 A **value** is one of the core components of any program.
 In the examples above for example, you've seen sequences of characters and also numbers.
 Up until now we've only worked with **constant values** that are set whilst writing the actual program (for example the text `"Hello, world!"`).
 Though if we'd already know all values when implementing our programs, we would not need computers at all!
 So let's take full advantage of a computers strength: calculating.

-To be able to use results from one calculation in another calculation we'd have to temporarely store that value.
+To be able to use results from one calculation in another calculation we'd have to temporarily store that value.
 As a solution Python offers you to assign names to values.
 These name-value pairs are called **variables**.
 By using teh `=` operator we can combine a name and a value, and consequently use that value elsewhere.

 ![embed](https://player.vimeo.com/video/287248523)